-Given the prominence of types of assessments in discussions of balanced assessment systems, we offer additional thoughts on formative, interim, and summative (both classroom and state level) assessments.
-Shepard (in press) argues that formative assessment should be regarded as being part of the classroom instructional system, not the assessment system (also see Sadler, 1989 and Heritage, 2010).
+Our discussion so far provides the initial steps for evaluating high-quality systems of assessment.
+Note that we did not mention the need to select certain forms or types of assessments to comprise a system.
+In other words, discussions of assessment systems in the more popular literature often indicate that balanced assessment systems include summative, interim, and formative assessments.
+Shepard (in press) argues that formative assessment should be regarded as being part of the classroom instructional system, not the assessment system (also see Sadler, 1989, and Heritage, 2010).
 This view makes sense: For formative assessment to be formative, it must be inseparable from instruction.
 Formative assessment can be thought of as a bridge between instruction and classroom assessment.
 The rest of the classroom assessment system-including unit-based performance tasks, extended projects, more-traditional tests, and so on-should be coherent with the formative assessment processes in that all focus on shared learning targets.